 Now, let's look at a few of the Terrain Cards and how they work in battle.
-We will be covering each card in more depth at a later date.

 There are several terrain Cards you can use to modify areas of the battlefield which will force your opponents to adjust their strategy and how they position their characters.
 These locations can add various status effects, and modify character stats.

 Other Terrain Cards will introduce completely new ways of playing.
 This includes trading resources with ally players, trading stars of terrain for stars on your character team which opens up brand new team compositions, and even swapping the damage type of character classes!
 There's an incredible amount of combinations to discover!